 Implications for envelope wordings

 Registered charities are required to indicate charitable status on stationery and any other material designed to canvass for donations, such as envelopes.
-Inclusion of name and registered charity number is not a legal requirement under charities legislation but would be considered good practice.
 Set forms of words specified by the Commission should also appear as follows:

 - A registered charity

 - Registered charity no. (followed by the number)